lvjiaxuan/release/README.md

 # lvr

-<p align=center>Help me better to bump and generate changelog before github release in CI.</p>
+<p align=center>Help me better to bump and generate changelog.</p>

 ## Say sth.

-In my release flow, there are some steps such as:
+In my release flow, there are some steps in order such as:
-1. (optional) Do a test firstly.
+1. (optional) Do a test .
 2. Bump.
-3. Generate Changelog.
+3. Generate changelog.
 3. Commit / Tag.
 4. Push origin.
-5. Trigger CI jobs like github release(always) and publish stuff(depends).
+5. Trigger CI jobs like github release or publish stuff which are depended.

-Network IO is not my expectation, so this tool is meant to bump and generate changelog in local by my favorite way, rather than requesting a github release or GitHub REST API stuff directly😂.
+Network IO is not my expectation, so this tool is meant to bump and generate changelog in local by my favorite path, instead of requesting a github release or other GitHub REST API stuff directly😂.

 ## Usage